enix/kube-image-keeper/README.md

 ```

 You can of course use as many insecure registries or root certificate authorities as you want.
 In the case of a self-signed certificate, you can either use the `insecureRegistries` or the `rootCertificateAuthorities` value, but trusting the root certificate will always be more secure than allowing insecure registries.

+### Registry UI

+For debugging reasons, it may be useful to be able to access the registry through an UI.
+This can be achieved by enabling the registry UI with the value `registryUI.enabled=true`.
+The UI will not be publicly available through an ingress, you will need to open a port-forward from port `80`.
+You can set a custom username and password with values `registryUI.auth.username` (default is `admin`) and `registryUI.auth.password` (empty by default).

 ## Garbage collection and limitations